APY VS APR? Which is Better?

-Is apr the same as apy?
-No, when it comes to technical terms, there is still a lot of uncertainty between APR and APY, these words are sometimes used interchangeably in the world of Cryptocurrency.
+The first question that comes to our mind when we hear APY and APR is that are APR and APY the same thing?
+NO. When it comes to technical terms, there is still a lot of uncertainty between APR and APY and these words are often used instead of the other.

-Let us try to understand both of these terms differently and in-depth.
+Let us try to understand both APY and APR in-depth.

-(But before that, be sure to give it a try on Zelta.io, a platform with zero trading fees*, high APYs and an extensive selection of over 200 cryptocurrencies to trade.)
+(While we clear the concept for you, make sure to give our trading platform Zelta.io a try where there is zero trading fees*, high APYs and an extensive selection of over 200 cryptocurrencies to trade.)

 What is APR?

-The term "annual percentage rate," or simply "APR," refers to an annual rate that is stated as an interest rate.
+APR stands for "annual percentage rate."
 It is distributed annually depending on a certain amount.

 APRs are connected to the expenses of capital at the conclusion of a time period.
-It shows you how much interest your investments will become when the lock-in time period elapses.
+It shows you how much interest your investments will amount to after the lock-in period.

 Numerous websites offer consumers a high yearly percentage return as an incentive to stake their crypto holdings.
-The APR excludes compound interest from calculations.
+However, APR excludes compound interest from its calculations.

-APR is determined as Periodic Rate x Number of Periods in a Year.
+APR is determined by = Periodic Rate x Number of Periods in a Year.

 What is APY?

-The term "crypto APR" refers to the annual percentage rate (APR) assessed to customers who loan their coins or other digital assets to investors on cryptocurrency exchanges.
+APY stands for annual percentage yield which is given to users customers who loan their digital assets to investors on cryptocurrency exchanges.

-APY (annual percentage yields), sometimes referred to as cryptocurrency savings interest, enables users to place their crypto assets with investment companies in exchange for a return rate over a predetermined time frame.
+APY (annual percentage yield), can also be called as cryptocurrency savings interest, because it enables users to place their crypto assets with investment companies in exchange for a return rate over a predetermined period of time.

-The amount of interest that the debtor must pay each year is expressed as an annual percentage yield.
+The amount of interest payable is expressed as an annual percentage yield.
+Furthermore, APY takes compound interest into account.

 APR vs APY - What’s the difference?

-Those who lend money (which is what you are really doing by depositing money in a bank) or invest money want to earn the maximum rate of interest, just as those who are wanting mortgages want to pay the cheapest rate of interest feasible.
+Those who lend money (which is what you are really doing by depositing money in a bank) or invest money want to earn the maximum rate of interest, just like those with mortgages wanting to pay the cheapest rate of interest feasible.

 APR on Crypto Staking?

-Staking bitcoins is a way to use your digital assets to guarantee and support blockchain network transactions.
+Staking is a good option for people who wish to earn passive income while holding onto their assets.
+Staking crypto assets is a way to use your digital assets to guarantee and support blockchain network transactions.

 Staking is a common method for many cryptocurrencies to validate transactions.
 It allows users to receive dividends on their crypto investments while also contributing to the blockchain's overall integrity.